Notification Rules

 Edit any notification rule with these steps:

-- Click to the right of the notification rule you’d like to change.
+2. Click to the right of the notification rule you want to change.

 Delete a Notification Rule

-- Click to the right of the notification rule you’d like to delete.
+2. Click on the right of the notification rule you want to delete.

 Temporarily Disable Notifications

-If you go on vacation or will be unavailable for a time we recommend creating an override for any schedule for which you are on-call.
-This ensures that there is coverage if an incident is assigned to you while you are not available to address the incident.
+If you are going on a vacation or will be unavailable for a certain period, PagerDuty recommends creating an override for any schedule on which you are on-call.
+This ensures coverage if an incident is assigned to you when you are unavailable to address it.

 You can create overrides in the PagerDuty website, mobile app, or via our API.

-If you want to make sure that you do not receive any PagerDuty notifications when you go on vacation or are unavailable to be on-call, you may also remove your notification rules.
+If you want to ensure you do not receive PagerDuty notifications while on vacation or unavailable for on-call, you can also remove your notification rules.

-Removing notification rules does NOT mean that incidents cannot be assigned to you.
-Incidents can still be assigned and reassigned to you even if you do not have any notification rules as long as you are still on-call on a schedule or part of an escalation policy.
+Removing notification rules does NOT prevent incidents from being assigned to you.
+Incidents can still be assigned and reassigned to you even if you do not have any notification rules, as long as you are still on-call on a schedule or part of an escalation policy.
 By deleting your notification rules, you will simply avoid being notified of these incidents.

-Also, note that removing your notification rules will NOT remove your contact methods.
+Also, removing your notification rules will NOT remove your contact methods.
 When you are ready to receive notifications again, you can go back to your profile page and re-add notification rules.